The Three Giants of Cosmetics

 “There are no ugly women, only lazy ones.”

 Rubinstein formed one of the world’s first cosmetic companies and is recognised chiefly for her ability in marketing !
-She was especially popular in the glam days of the 1950’s.
+She was especially popular in the glamorous decade of the 1950’s.

 A vicious rivalry with the other great lady of the cosmetics industry Elizabeth Arden also marked her life.
 Both Rubinstein and Arden, who died within 18 months of each other, were social climbers.